JamFfm/PHMeasureADS1115/README.md

 * Blue potentiometer close to pins: limit adjustment.
 * Black component with 103 printed (not the one between potentiometers): thermistor for temperature compensation.

-# Calibration: this section is invalid and has to be corrected
+# Calibration:

 ## The offset

-The offset is the shifting of all pH values to a specific voltage range.
+The **offset** is the shifting of all pH values to a specific voltage range.
 If a pH 7 output a voltage of 2.2v and pH 8 a voltage of 2.1v, then a shift of +0.3v move the pH 7 to 2.5v and the pH 8 to 2.4v.

-This can be done on the board or via software but it's probably easyer on the board because it's probe independant and there are less programming to do.
+The offset can be done on the board or via software but it's probably easyer on the board because it's probe independant and there are less programming to do.

-Connect GND (both) to Raspi GND and and Vcc to Raspi 5v.
+Connect GND (both) of the probeboard to Raspi GND and and probeboard Vcc to Raspi 5v.
 Please use a levelshifter to avoid damage at the GPIO which only support 3.3v.

-Remove the probe and do a short circuit between the the small BNC hole and the external part of BNC.
+Remove the probe (disconnect BNC) and do a short circuit between the the small BNC hole and the external part of BNC.
+Use a wire to do that.

-Put a voltmeter to measure the voltage between GND and Po.
-Adjust the pot (close BNC) until the output is 2.5v.
+Put a voltmeter to measure the voltage between probeboard GND and probeboard Po.
+Adjust the pot (close BNC) until the output is nearest to 2.5v.

-Now the pH 7 have an exact value of 2.5v (511 with analogRead function) because the probe will output 0 millivolt.
+Now the pH 7 have an exact value of 2.5v (or what you measure) because the probe will output 0 millivolt.

+In my case I could only lower voltage to 2.548V.

 ## The steps

 Now you need one or more buffer solutions depending the range and precision you want.
 Ideally you should know the range of the measure you want to do with your system.

-I use water (upcoming beer) between pH 5 and pH 7, then I choose the buffer 4.01 (and 6.86 to verify my stuff).
-If you usually measure pH between 8 and 10 choose buffer 9.18 (eventually 6.86 also).
+I use upcoming beer between pH 5 and pH 7.
+Therefore I choose the buffer 4.01 (and 6.86 to verify).
+If you usually measure pH between 8 and 10 choose buffer 9.18 (eventually 6.86 to verify).

 Connect the (clean) probe and put it in the buffer then let it stabilize for a minute.
-You know it's stable when it goes up and down (3.04 then 3.05 then 3.03 then 3.04).
-Take note of the voltmeter value, in my example it's 3.05v.
+You know it's stable when it goes up and down (e.x.
+3.04 then 3.05 then 3.03 then 3.04).
+Take note of the voltmeter value.
+At this Example it comes out at 3.05V at 4.01 pH buffer.

 ## Unit per step